Faciliates automatic login via a single token for Symfony's Security component.

 $ composer require jmikola/auto-login=~1.0

-This library requires Symfony 2.1 or above.
-There is no support for Symfony 2.0.
+This library requires Symfony 2.2 or above.

 This library implements authentication provider and firewall listener classes, which may be plugged into Symfony's security component to intercept requests and automatically authenticate users based on a single request parameter.

 To utilize this library in a full-stack Symfony application, you may want to use JmikolaAutoLoginBundle.
 An example of registering an authentication provider and firewall listener manually may be found in the Silex documentation and Security component documentation.

 When a user is automatically logged in by a token parameter in the request, they

 AutoLoginToken instance.
 In the context of

 IS_AUTHENTICATED_FULLY.
 Ideally, it would

 be possible to restrict the token to